apache/pulsar/site2/docs/functions-package.md

     When writing a Go function, remember that
     - In `main()`, you **only** need to register the function name to `Start()`. **Only** one function name is received in `Start()`.
-    - Go function uses Go reflection based on the received function name to verify whether the parameter list and returned value list implemented are correct.
-The parameter list and returned value list specified **must be** one of the following sample functions:
+    - Go function uses Go reflection, which is based on the received function name, to verify whether the parameter list and returned value list are correct.
+The parameter list and returned value list **must be** one of the following sample functions:

       ```
        func ()